tqt001/sp21-cse110-lab4/part1/part1.md

 15. `==` will compare variables with type correction. `===` will compare the variables literally by checking the value and the type.

+17. `[2, 4, 6]` This was returned because the doSomething function will double the parameters that is passed in.
+We see that this will be pushed into the newArr.
+19. `1 4 3 2`